I recently published a review and buyer's guide on the top ten best audio interfaces you should get if you are serious about music production.

 This is good for minimizing load (I/O), as well as maximizing the Input and Output count.
 An Adat enabled interface will help you to expand your input count with an optical cable without buying a new interface with more count.

 The cost of an ADAT-equipped interface is cheaper than buying an interface with various inputs on board.

 Time to make your choice of an Audio interface for Fl Studio.
 The advantage of Fl studio 20 is that it has a super-intuitive user interface, and is immensely easier to learn if you have no prior experience.

 I selected some Thunderbolt connectivity interfaces as it is the fastest, and also some interfaces with an ADAT option.
 I also chose some USB interfaces as it's relatively cheap.

 As you read along with the recommendation below, note the Input and Output count if it's expandable (ADAT), and the connector (USB or Thunderbolt).

 1. UA Apollo Twin (2-in/6-out)

-It’s a USB 3 audio interface which allows you to record faster than the regular USB 2.0 bus-powered.
+It's a USB 3 audio interface that allows you to record faster than the regular USB 2.0 bus-powered.
 You are also powered with a stunning 24/192kHz audio conversion rate and high-quality Mic preamps.

 What's interesting about this interface is that you have an ADAT in, meaning you can expand the input of your audio interface, and also use it for processing with almost zero latency.